-Your physical recovery will take time, but there is a lot you can do to help get yourself back into shape.
+Your physical recovery after the loss of your baby will take time, but there is a lot you can do to help get yourself back into shape.
 Regaining your fitness may help you have more energy - and possibly avoid physical problems later.